PROGRAM (DROPPING, ADDING, WITHDRAWING)

 It is also possible for students to take courses in other undergraduate divisions of New York University and to have credits for these courses applied to the degree in the College.

 Students may take a total of 16 points in other divisions, including any courses for particular minors approved by the College.
 Transfer students should note that credits for non-liberal-arts courses (e.g., business, applied art, speech) taken at another institution count as part of the 16 points.
-Students seeking additional non-liberal-arts credits beyond the 16-point limit must file a petition with the Academic Standards Committee in the Office of the Associate Dean for Students, Silver Center, Room 909; 212-998-8140.
+Students seeking additional non-liberal-arts credits beyond the 16-point limit must file a petition with the Committee on Undergraduate Academic Standards in the Office of the Associate Dean for Students, Silver Center, Room 909; 212-998-8140.

 Please note that restrictions apply.
 Courses in other divisions that duplicate the contents of a College of Arts and Science course do not count toward the College degree.
 For details, students must check with an adviser in the College Advising Center before registering for any courses in other divisions.
 If a course is not approved, students will not receive credit for it.
 Independent study or internship courses taken in other divisions of the University do not count toward the College degree.
 If such courses are taken at schools outside the University, the credit will not transfer to the College.